-On the one hand passive-aggressive responses come about when a person feels negative emotions, but is uncomfortable expressing them directly.
-Anger, resentment or other negative emotions are then expressed indirectly, or in ways that attempt to hide how they truly feel.
+On the one hand passive-aggressive responses come about when you feel negative emotions, but are uncomfortable expressing them directly.
+Anger, resentment or other negative emotions are then expressed indirectly, or in ways that attempt to hide how you truly feel.

 But the reasons for feeling this discomfort can be complicated.
 For some, it has to do with not having the skill to communicate openly, or not feeling personally comfortable with that level of honesty, perhaps because of past experiences.
 For others, the context can play a big role.

-Because emotions are like water flowing from high to low ground, trickling through crevices and hidden pathways until the way out is found, we have varying degrees of success.
+But emotions can be like water flowing from high to low ground.
+They trickle through crevices and hidden pathways until they find their way out.
+Attempts to hide emotions have varying degrees of success.

 But it is important to consider that when the context doesn't support open communication and dialogue, passive-aggression can result.
 This is why it is so important for parents, managers, and people in general, to create an environment that encourages open communication.

 Even when the environment does encourage open communication, for some people who have had negative experiences, just the fear of possible negative outcomes (whether these are legitimate or not), can cause them to self-censor.

 This may lead them to go along with situations that make them unhappy, without actively communicating or trying to negotiate a different path.
 Ultimately though, that unhappiness or hostility gets expressed in passive, indirect ways.
 Perhaps outside of direct view, behind-the-scenes, or through undermining behaviours.